 Mark has a diverse civil litigation and business practice.
 His commercial litigation caseload regularly includes products liability, petroleum marketing and franchise litigation, defense of professional liability claims, and condemnation/eminent domain cases He advises clients in crisis management and preventative measures to minimize risk and avoid the expense of litigation.
 He also appears before administrative, regulatory and municipal boards on behalf of a variety of clients in land use, permitting and zoning matters related to economic development.

 Having served as a County Commissioner in West Tennessee and as a member of the National Association of Counties and Tennessee County Commissioners' Association Board, Mark is also experienced in matters involving local government.

 Mark is actively engaged in the field of Transportation and Logistics.
-He is a member of the Transportation Lawyers Association, previously served as Chairman of the Senate Transportation and Safety Committee, and currently serves as chair of the Transportation Policy Task Force for the national Council of State Governments.
+He is a member of the Transportation Lawyers Association, previously served as Chairman of the Senate Transportation and Safety Committee, and currently serves on the Board of the Intermodal Freight Transportation Institute at the University of Memphis.
 He is a former Principal in the National Academy of Public Administration’s Intergovernmental Forum on Transportation Finance, and he testified before the National Surface Transportation Policy and Revenue Study Commission in 2006.

 Mark believes that community and public service is integral to the practice of law.
-After eight years as a County Commissioner, he was first elected to the Tennessee Senate in 2000 and will complete his third term in 2012.
+After eight years as a County Commissioner, he was first elected to the Tennessee Senate in 2000 and was re-elected to a fourth term in 2012.
 He served for many years on the Senate Judiciary Committee before his election as Majority Leader in 2007.

 He is currently a member of the following Senate Committees: Finance, Ways and Means; State and Local Government; Ethics; Veterans’ Affairs; Pensions and Insurance; and Workers’ Compensation Oversight.
 He is Chairman of the Senate Rules Committee.